mpooni23/cse15l-lab-reports/LabReport2.md

 sb.toString() ->"1.
 Hello"
 ```

-3. How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+**3. How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.**

 for each specific request, if it is a add-message request the passed in string is appended to the string arraylist.